-Applicable Activities: All activities listed in section 1.1 of the General Regulation under the Clean Water Act, 2006, in addition to the applicable local threat, that are existing significant drinking water threats or that would be future significant drinking water threats.
-(These activities are listed in Section 2.3.2.1).
+Applicable Activities: This policy applies to all activities that are listed as prescribed drinking water threats in section 1.1 of the General Regulation, made under the Clean Water Act, 2006, and that are defined as existing or future significant drinking water threats.
+These activities are listed in Section 2.3.2.1).

-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy G-4(1) SA MC Conservation Authority E/F Support and facilitate the implementation of existing incentive programs, such as the Ontario Drinking Water Stewardship Program (ODWSP), that promote and financially support the use of best management practices for activities that are or would be significant drinking water threats in the source protection area on an ongoing basis.
-G-4(3) G-4(2) SA МС Conservation Authority E/F Seek out incentive programs that promote and financially support the implementation of best management practices for activities that are or would be significant drinking water threats in the source protection area on an ongoing basis.
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy G-4(1) SA МС Conservation Authority E/F Support and facilitate the implementation of incentive programs, such as the Ontario Drinking Water Stewardship Program, that promote and financially support the use of best management practices for activities that are or would be significant drinking water threats in the source protection area on an ongoing basis.
+G-4(3) G-4(2) SA MC Conservation Authority E/F Seek out incentive programs that promote and financially support the implementation of best management practices for activities that are or would be significant drinking water threats in the source protection area on an ongoing basis.
 G-4(3) G-4(3) MON МС Conservation Authority E/F The Conservation Authority shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
 Recommended contents of the report include, but are not limited to: a) The number and nature of significant drinking water threats that have been addressed using funding or technical assistance from an incentive program in the preceding calendar year.
 N/A